Azure/azure-docs-sdk-dotnet/api/overview/azure/storage.md

 ## Example usage

-The following code writes a new file to an existing blob storage container using a provided [storage connection string](https://docs.microsoft.com/azure/storage/storage-configure-connection-string).
+The following code creates a storage account, and then writes a new file to a blob storage container.

 ```csharp
 // Create the Azure management object